Pointers

 };

-This code will lead to undefined behaviour.
-The reason is simple: V8 will
+This will lead to undefined behaviour.
+The reason is simple: V8 will garbage

-been created as it can tell that no one will ever access the buffer again.
-The
+as it can tell that no one will ever access the buffer again.
+The memory will

 A possible fix might be to export